Active Sites of Te-hyperdoped Silicon by Hard X-ray Photoelectron Spectroscopy: Author Declarations

 \subsection{Author Contributions}

-MW, SZ, and MH made and characterised the samples.
-ASC, DP, and MH prepared the surfaces for measurements.
+MW, SZ, and MaHe made and characterised the sam- ples.
+ASC, DP, and MoHo prepared the surfaces for measurements.
 The measurements were conducted by CS, OF, SB, KM, HJE, and GS.
 Modelling calculations were performed by AM and OF.
-The study was conceived and designed by MH and GS.
+The study was conceived and designed by MoHo and GS.
 All authors contributed to the discussion of the results and review of the manuscript.